Financing for a Used Car Loan

-- A longer loan means your monthly payments will be lower, but it also means more interest will accrue.
+- A longer loan term means your monthly payments will be lower, but more interest will accrue.

 Monthly payments are based on the loan term, the loan amount, and the interest rate.

-- A lower rate and a longer loan term will alleviate the burden of higher payments.
+- A lower rate and a longer loan term will reduce the burden of higher payments.

 - Avoid prepayment penalties—it’s a healthy financial practice to pay off your loan as quickly as possible, so try to avoid used auto loans that penalize you for doing so.

-The Used Auto Loan Application Process
+Financing for a Used Car Loan Application Process

-- A form of ID, such as a drivers’ license
+- A form of ID, such as a driver’s license

 - Proof of insurance